 When it comes to gymnastics, dance, or any athletic activity that requires flexibility and movement, having the right clothing is essential.
-Three popular options for these activities are leotards, unitards, and biketards.
-In this article, we’ll take a closer look at each of these garments, their history and evolution, as well as their benefits and drawbacks.
+The main options fall between a leotard v unitard v biketard.
+In this article, we’ll take a closer look at each of these garments, their differences, as well as their benefits and drawbacks.

 Table of Contents